 “The world is fairly studded and strewn with pennies cast broadside from a generous hand.
 But, and this is the point – who gets excited by a mere penny?
 If you cultivate a healthy poverty and simplicity, so that finding a penny will literally make your day, then, since the world is in fact planted in pennies, you have with your poverty bought a lifetime of days.
 It is that simple.
 What you see is what you get.” ~ Annie Dillard, Pilgrim at Tinker Creek

 Pause.
 Focus.
 Connect.
 The secret ingredients to a good photograph and a good life.

-These mindsets or habits serve as antidotes to the judgments and beliefs that normally filter our experience.
-Life becomes fuller, richer and more meaningful.
-The Adventures in Seeing online workshop and now the book, were designed to use the camera as a tool for cultivating these habits.
+These mindsets or habits are antidotes to the judgments and beliefs that normally filter our experience.
+When we cultivate them, life becomes fuller, richer and more meaningful.
+The Adventures in Seeing online workshop and now the book use the camera as a tool for practicing.

-You’ll practice the 9 habits through 45 photographic exercises or “calls to adventure.”
-I hope you’ll be inspired by my own personal story about how this workshop came to be.
-There are also quotes from workshop participants, as well as stories about my mentors in seeing.
+The book develops these 9 habits through 45 photographic exercises or “calls to adventure.”
+I share my own personal story about how this workshop and book came to be.
+There are quotes from workshop participants, as well as stories about my mentors in seeing.
 The exercises can be completed with any type of camera, even a smartphone.

-In Section 2, you’ll learn to focus with intention and go deeper by bringer your curiosity to the table.
-You’ll find that wonder can be experienced anywhere.
+In Section 2, you’ll learn to focus with intention and go deeper by bringing curiosity to the table.
+You’ll find that wonder can be experienced anywhere and anytime.